Thoughts on Email

 Spam Wonât Die

 We all know that.
-While Symantec says that 72% of all checked mail was spam in 2007, Spamhaus talks about 90-95%, both anticipating a growing amount of spam.
-Spammers must make a lot of money out of this stuff, at least enough money to obtain the means to bring down Blue Security in 2006.
-I vividly remember this time as I used to be a Blue Frog user (whose system worked, at first).
-What spam requires are even more sophisticated algorithms as well as eventually teaching people how to cope with it, as spam handling is one important aspect of the information management skills needed today.
+While Symantec says that 72% of all checked mail was spam in 2007, Spamhaus talks about 90-95%, with both anticipating a growing amount of spam.
+Spammers must make a lot of money out of this stuff, at least money to obtain the means to bring down Blue Security in 2006.
+I vividly remember the time as I used to be a Blue Frog user (whose system worked, at first).
+What spam requires are more sophisticated algorithms as well as more teaching of people how to manage it, as spam handling is a key aspect of the information management skills needed today.

 Top-Posting Must Die

-May I hand over to Joe, please?
-Undoubtedly, Joe is very effective convincing people to use email the right way.
-I am concerned about this as well for many, many, many people seem to just hit âReplyâ and pollute inboxes by words already spoken, in a way that translates to âanswer, answer, answer, question, question, question, followed by n answers before other questions or statementsâ (unlike, if this sounds too familiar, âquestion, answer, question, answerâ).
+May I hand over to Joe Clark?
+Undoubtedly, Joe is passionate about convincing people to use email the right way.
+I am concerned about this as well, because many, many, many people seem to just hit âReplyâ and pollute inboxes by words already spoken, in a way that translates to âanswer, answer, answer, question, question, question, followed by n answers before other questions or statementsâ (unlike, if this sounds too familiar, âquestion, answer, question, answerâ).
 Some people seem to enjoy receiving forwarded conversations written this way, to figure out what was and is going on by reading from bottom to top⊠not quite, from bottom to not-quite bottom, from anywhere in the middle to somewhere higherâyou name it.
-Stop top-posting and learn how to write email.
+Stop top-posting, learn how to better write email.

 Some Newsletters Deserve to Die

 Newsletters!
 The best ones are mine and Jakob Nielsenâs.
-Cough đ Seriously, newsletters, and I refer to newsletters in general, continue to be poor in many respects, violating the simplest rules and ignoring other best practices.
-I quote Jim Sterne at Usability Week 2005:
+Cough đ Seriously, newsletters, and I refer to newsletters in general, continue to be poor in many respects, violating the simplest rules and ignoring many best practices.
+Quoting Jim Sterne at Usability Week 2005:

 Email is: